Ramalinga Swamigal: Teachings

 Ramalinga left Chennai in 1858.
 First, he went to Chidambaram where he had a debate with Kodakanallur Sundara Swāmigal.
 At the request of one Rāmakrishna Reddiyar, he went to his house at Karunguzhi (near Vadalur) and stayed there for nine years.
 He was against the caste system because of the adverse impacts it had on society.
-Towards that end, he started guild of devotees called the "Samarasa Vedha Sanmarga Sangam" in 1865.
+Towards that end, he started a guild of devotees called the "Samarasa Vedha Sanmarga Sangam" in 1865.
 In 1872, it was renamed "Samarasa Suddha Sanmarga Sathya Sangam", meaning "Society for pure truth in universal self-hood".
 Ramalinga was influenced by Valluvar and was drawn towards the teachings of the Tirukkural from a young age.
 He soon started teaching its message by conducting regular Kural classes to the masses.
 He vowed to follow the Kural's morals of compassion and non-violence and continued emphasizing non-killing and meatless diet throughout his life by his concept of Jeeva Karunyam ('compassion for living beings').
 He said:When I see men feeding on the coarse and vicious food of meat, it is an ever-recurring grief to me.

 In 1867, Ramalinga established a facility named "The Sathya Dharma Salai" in Vadalur for serving free food to the poor.
 On the inaugural day, he lit the fire of the stone stove, with a declaration that the fire be ever alive and the needy shall be fed forever.
 The facility, still in existence and run by volunteers, continues to serve free food to all people, without any caste distinction.
 The land for the facility was donated by kind, generous people, and visitors can view the registration documents.

 Entrance to the Sathya Gnana Sabha.
 The sign above it reads, "only those who have renounced meat and murder should enter".

 On 25 January 1872, Ramalinga opened the "Sathya Gnana Sabhai" (Hall of True Knowledge) at Vadalur.
 This secular place is not a temple; there are no offerings, and no blessings are given.
 It is open to people of all castes except those who eat meat, who are only allowed to worship from the outside.
 The oil lamp lit by Ramalinga is kept perpetually burning.
 Ramalinga himself wrote in detail about the pooja to be performed in Gnana Sabhai—visitors below 12 or above 72 years of age alone were expected to enter Gnana Sabhai and do poojas.